Coping with cold weather

 Staying well

-You can’t completely avoid picking up colds and flu from others.
-But you can take reasonable precautions:
+You can’t completely avoid picking up colds and flu from others, but you can take reasonable precautions such as:

-You can also ask your GP about inoculations against pneumonia and shingles.
-A pneumonia jab is recommended if you have a long-term lung condition.
+You can also ask your GP about vaccines for pneumonia and shingles.

 Work out a management plan with your GP or nurse in case you get a chest infection.
 This will make sure you know who to call and when to act.
 If your plan involves medications, make sure you have enough, that they have been reviewed, and are still in date.